 Specialist Program - Social Emotional Learning

-This program explicitly teaches and supports our Resilience Project initiative and gives students the gifts of: Mindfulness, Gratitude and Empathy.
-SEL lessons promote our Positive School Wide Behaviours and explains our three school rules: BE SAFE, BE RESPONSIBLE, BE RESPECTFUL.
+SEL lessons also promote our Positive School Wide Behaviours school rules: BE SAFE, BE RESPONSIBLE, BE RESPECTFUL.

 Specialist Program - Physical Education

 The Sport and Physical Education program at St Luke’s aims to develop our students skills, knowledge and understandings of movement and to foster a love of lifelong physical activity.
 The program is carefully designed to focus on developing student’s proficiency in their fundamental motor skills and applying strategic concepts when participating in games.
 A strong emphasis on demonstrating positive behaviors of cooperation, teamwork and fair play are key messages of Physical Education classes.